 Resolve the Conflict

 Taking the steps to approach aggressive actions appropriately is important to resolving conflict.
 The best way to approach this type of situation is to try to find out where this source of stress is coming from and then solving the problem from there.
 Perhaps their last shower was too hot or the vegetables too cold.
-If you seeing the situation escalating, that is not a time to argue, but to redirect or just change the subject.
+If you see the situation escalating, that is not a time to argue, but to redirect or just change the subject.

 The main thing that you do not want to do in this situation is to escalate the argument or put your foot down and force them to do the thing that is causing the aggravation.